Blog-Hero-17

 1. Clear Messaging

-The steps to creating strong, strategic and effective Personal Branding for entrepreneurs begins with a deep understanding of your ‘why’.
+for entrepreneurs begins with a deep understanding of your ‘why’.

-These will inform the brand personality and tone of voice your content will have.
 Tone of voice is how you uniquely communicate – authoritative, irreverent or humorous – with your audience.
 This will impact how your audience might feel after reading your words or hearing you speak?

 2. Visual Identity

-People buy with their eyes.
-First impressions count.
-In five seconds your audience will have decided to engage with you – or not.
 Your visual content speaks very loudly to your audience.
 It tells them who you are and what is important to you.
-It helps them decide if they hold the same values as you.
+It helps them decide if they potentially hold the same values as you, and answer the important question: do they want to build a relationship with you or not?

 Visual elements include wardrobe styling, photography, video, website, logo, typography, colour palette and imagery.

 Working with a professional stylist, make-up artist, videographer and photographer is an investment that pays for itself many times over.
-Aside from the obvious benefits of ensuring that a powerful, authentic and signature look is created, there is an undeniable confidence that comes when professionals are able to enhance and grow your visual identity in ways you might not previously considered.
+Aside from the obvious benefits of ensuring that a powerful, authentic and signature look is created, there is an undeniable confidence that comes when professionals are able to enhance and grow your visual identity in ways you might not have previously considered.

 3. Audience-Centric Content